 As you well know, free trade secures the benefits of a nation's comparative advantage.
 It leads to greater economic growth, more jobs, greater efficiency and a higher standard of living.
 Free trade improves the flow of ideas and technological advances that improve our standard of living.
-Additionally, free trade sharpens competitive pressures that lead to productivity gains and it broadens the availability of re-
+Additionally, free trade sharpens competitive pressures that lead to productivity gains and it broadens the availability of resources for producers and gives consumers greater access to goods and services.

+sources for producers and gives consumers greater access to goods and services.
 Free trade between nations is critical to long-term economic growth.
 And, it is no coincidence that the U.S. has been a long-time leader in promoting free trade across borders to the benefit of its citizens.

 I firmly believe the future of our nation's economic growth is greatly dependent on successfully competing in a global economy.
 U.S. trade now runs roughly 23 percent of GDP-nearly triple their 1950s level.
 Additionally, export of U.S. goods and services has risen by 20% and some 12 million U.S. workers now owe their jobs to exports.
 In order to expand upon the tremendous economic gains the U.S. has achieved through free and open trade, we must continue our policies of reducing trade barriers, high tariffs, and anti-competitive tax and spending policies.
 As the international world market continues to grow, it is essential to the health of our economy that U.S. businesses have full access to foreign goods and services.
 Without this, many of our country's businesses, and the jobs resulting from them, will disappear as their market share is lost to foreign competitors.

+as their market share is lost to foreign competitors.
 It falls upon you, Ambassador Barshefsky, to continue the fight for the elimination of foreign trade barriers to U.S. exports wherever they exist and to ensure that the United States remains the economic envy of the world in an ever expanding international market place.